sandra-arato/subagent-personas-for-claude-code/docs/getting-started.md

 1. Install the Roo Code extension.
 2. Open the Roo Code extension, click settings (Gear Icon), then configure your LLM provider, and model.
    - If you just want to try it out, you can use whatever model is currently free at [openrouter.ai].
-   - If you required to use a sanctioned LLM provider by your company, you can use the `VS Code LM API Server` to connect to your company's sanctioned LLM provider such as Github CoPilot Enterprise.
+   - If you are required to use a sanctioned LLM provider by your company, you can use the `VS Code LM API Server` to connect to your company's sanctioned LLM provider such as GitHub Copilot Enterprise.
 3. Add the Rooles project as a submodule to your project in the `.roo` folder:

 ```sh
 cd <your-project>
 git submodule add https://github.com/dbryar/rooles.git .roo
 ```

+- If you wish to customise modes, copy `.roo/modes.json` to `.roomodes.json` in your project root.

 ## The long version